Walking Liberty Silver Investments

 FAQs:

-The Walking Liberty design, created by sculptor Adolph A. Weinman in 1916, is widely regarded as one of the most beautiful motifs in American coinage.
-It features Lady Liberty striding confidently toward the sunrise, symbolizing progress and hope, with the American flag draped around her shoulders.
-This design originally appeared on the half dollar from 1916 to 1947 and is celebrated for its artistry and patriotic symbolism.
+The Walking Liberty design, created by Adolph A. Weinman in 1916, is considered one of the most beautiful and patriotic motifs in American coinage.
+It features Lady Liberty striding toward the sunrise, symbolizing progress and hope, while carrying branches of laurel and oak.
+This design appeared on half dollars from 1916 to 1947 and continues to resonate with collectors due to its artistry and connection to pivotal moments in U.S. history.